 I charge $145/hr for a 50 minute session.
 Most of my sessions are the typical one hour session, but there might be reason to do longer sessions.
 Some modalities, including EMDR, do well with 90 minute sessions, which the cost will be $220.

 Do you accept insurance?

 I am in-network for Anthem Blue Cross/Blue Shield and Aetna insurance.
-This includes the CU Gold insurance, which starting in August 2020, is being run through Anthem BCBS and American.
+This includes the CU Gold insurance which is through Anthem BCBS and managed by Ameriben.
 Depending on your type of plan, you might be responsible for a copay or the insurance rate cost of the session.
 It is always good to check with your insurance company about what your cost would be before deciding to use insurance.

 If you have a different insurance, I can provide you with a “super bill” that you can submit to your insurance company for use of “out of network” benefits.
 This varies from plan to plan, so check with your insurance to see if this is beneficial for you or not.
 If you plan to do this, you would be responsible for the out of pocket fees described above at time of service.